This guide shows you how to try Algolia’s search and discovery products for yourself.

 - Deciding which attributes you want to use for searching and in what order and manner to search them

 - Applying tweaks to improve the relevance for your specific needs using custom ranking.

 Use analytics to review the effectiveness of search

 Review your analytics for details such as popular and ‘no results’ phrases to verify that any changes you made to relevance have positively affected your users’ behavior.
-These insights allow you to make informed decisions about adjusting searchable attributes, custom ranking, and other aspects of relevance.
+These insights let you make informed decisions about adjusting searchable attributes, custom ranking, and other aspects of relevance.

 Insights: what happens after the search

 Often, search isn’t a standalone goal: it’s an aid to achieving broader aims.
 For example, the aim of an ecommerce site may be to increase sales, increase profits, or drive a particular product range.
 By capturing user behavior, you can see what happens after they have performed a search and determine if the search implementation has helped achieve your goals.